Online Decision Making for Trading Wind Energy: Illustrative examples

 \subsection{Comparing the smooth and subgradient implementations}

-This illustrative example aims to elucidate whether the smooth approximation presented in~\eqref{eq:nv_smooth_obj} provides any advantage over the direct subgradient implementation of OLNV and determine the implementation to be used in the rest of the numerical experiments.
+This illustrative example aims to elucidate whether the smooth approximation presented in~\eqref{eq:nv_smooth_obj} provides any advantage over the direct subgradient implementation of OLNV.
+This will allow us to determine which implementation to be used for further numerical experiments.

-To this end, we consider a simplified setting with a single feature, a forecast of the actual wind production that we also use as the baseline of the method FO, and a single regressor variable $q_t \in \mathbb{R}$.
+We consider a simplified setting with a single feature, a forecast of the wind power generation that we also use as the baseline for the FO method, and a single regressor $q_t \in \mathbb{R}$.
 No intercept is considered to ease the representation and analysis of $q_t$.
-We sample the feature from a uniform distribution $x_t \sim U(10, 90)$ (MW) and the true wind generation series is built adding a normal noise $E_t = x_t + \epsilon_t$ with $\epsilon_t \sim \mathcal{N}(0, 6)$ (MW).
-We produce a dataset of 1 year (8760 samples) through this process.
+We sample the feature from a uniform distribution $x_t \sim U[10, 90]$ (MW) and the true wind generation series is built adding a Gaussian noise, $E_t = x_t + \epsilon_t$ with $\epsilon_t \sim \mathcal{N}(0, 6)$ (MW).
+We generate a dataset of a 1-year duration (8760 samples, as if of hourly temporal resolution).
 Given that the penalties $\psi_t^{+}$ and $\psi_t^{-}$ are difficult to simulate, we compute them based on real day-ahead and regulation prices of the Danish DK1 bidding zone.
 We retrieve data corresponding to the year 2017 from the data portal of the Danish TSO, Energinet\footnote{See \url{https://www.energidataservice.dk/}}.
-Four implementations of Algorithm~\ref{alg:nv} are executed, three of them computing gradients of the smooth objective function through~\eqref{eq:nv_gradient} with $\alpha = 0.05$, $5$ and $20$ and the last one leveraging subgradients of the original cost mapping as in~\eqref{eq:nv_subgradient}, to which we refer to as $\partial$.
+Four implementations of Algorithm~\ref{alg:nv} are executed, three of them computing gradients of the smooth objective function through~\eqref{eq:nv_gradient} with $\alpha = 0.05$, $5$ and $20$ and the last one using subgradients of the original cost mapping as in~\eqref{eq:nv_subgradient}, to which we refer to as $\partial$.
 All instances are initialized with $q_1 = 1$, which means that the first offer produced by FO and OLNV are the same.
 In this section we do not use any convex transformation of the prices, i.e., $\mu = 1$, and we set $\eta = 0.005$.
 We run the OLNV algorithm throughout the dataset, performing updates of $q_t$ every hour.